skip-mev/pob/README.md

 [![Lines Of Code](https://img.shields.io/tokei/lines/github/skip-mev/pob?style=flat-square)](https://github.com/skip-mev/pob)

-Skip Protocol's Protocol-Owned Builder (POB) is a set of Cosmos SDK and ABCI++ primitives that provides application developers the ability to define how their apps construct and validate blocks in a transparent on-chain enforceable way, such as giving complete control to the protocol to recapture, control, and redistribute MEV.
+Skip Protocol's Protocol-Owned Builder (POB) is a set of Cosmos SDK and ABCI++ primitives that provide application developers the ability to define how their apps construct and validate blocks in a transparent on-chain enforceable way, such as giving complete control to the protocol to recapture, control, and redistribute MEV.